phenotypic.abc_.GridObjectRefiner#

 Abstract base class for post-detection refinement operations on grid-aligned plate images.

 GridObjectRefiner is the grid-aware variant of ObjectRefiner, combining object mask refinement with grid structure awareness.
 It refines detected objects (colony masks and labeled maps) while respecting well boundaries and grid-aligned regions in arrayed plate images (96-well, 384-well, etc.).
-Like ObjectRefiner, it protects original image data (RGB, grayscale, enhanced grayscale) and modifies only detection results.
+Like ObjectRefiner, it protects original image data (RGB, grayscale, detection matrix) and modifies only detection results.

 What is GridObjectRefiner?

-GridObjectRefiner is the specialized version of ObjectRefiner for GridImage objects:
+GridObjectRefiner is the specialized version of ObjectRefiner for GridImage objects, adding grid-aware refinement to the core post-detection cleanup workflow:

 • Detection-only modification: Like ObjectRefiner, modifies only image.objmask[:] and image.objmap[:].
-Original image components are protected via @validate_operation_integrity.
+Original image components (RGB, grayscale, detection matrix) are protected via @validate_operation_integrity decorator.

 When to use GridObjectRefiner vs ObjectRefiner